 You’ll need quite a bit of information to complete the Free Application for Federal Student Aid (FAFSA), especially if it’s your first time.
 It’s a good idea to gather this information before you get started so you don’t miss anything.

-Here is a list of some of the documents you’ll need:
+Here is a list of some documents you’ll need:

 - Your Social Security Number